A Community at War

-In 2015 a number of members came together as a project team to research the impact of WW1 on the Morningside community.
+In 2014, a number of Morningside Heritage Association members came together as a project team to research the impact of the First World War on the Morningside community.

-Since MHS started in 1982, its members have carried a number of oral reminiscences projects which have resulted in two publications:
+Since its establishment in 1982, Morningside Heritage Association has led a number of community oral reminiscences projects which have resulted in three publications :

 Morningside Memories Volume 1